wamp-proto/wamp-proto/spec/README.md

 Batching with MsgPack works by serializing each WAMP message to MsgPack as normally, prepending a 32 bit unsigned integer (big-endian byte order) with the length of the serialized MsgPack message, and packing a sequence of such serialized (length-prefixed) messages into a single WebSocket message:

 	Length of Msg 1 serialization (int32) | serialized MsgPack WAMP Msg 1 | ...

+With batched transport, even if only a single WAMP message is sent in a WebSocket message, the (single) WAMP message needs to be framed as described above.
+In other words, a single WAMP message is sent as a batch of length 1.

+Sending a batch of length 0 (no WAMP message) is illegal and a peer MUST fail the transport upon receiving such a transport message.

 ### Other Transports